 - Mood swings

 The dangers of Vicodin addiction are real, as users can overdose and slip into comas or have seizures.
 They can also die of heart failure due to overdose.

 Vicodin addiction treatment is crucial for people who want to stop taking the drug, and at True Recovery, we can help you get your life back.
 After going through any necessary detoxification or inpatient programs, we can help you transition to a structured outpatient program.

 We provide extended-care outpatient programs that include addiction counseling, and along the way we help you discover your life’s passion, which can be used to guide you toward a drug-free future.
-This level of customized care can also be affordable, since we accept most private insurance plans (fill out our insurance verification form and we’ll be in touch).
+This level of customized care can also be affordable since we accept most private insurance plans.

 Call us today at (866)-399-6528 to speak with an admissions counselor, available to take your call 24 hours a day, or fill out our contact form.
 Regardless of whether this is the first time you are seeking help or you’ve relapsed, we can help you end your Vicodin addiction.